Find helpful tips to get you to your plane relaxed and on time.

 Each room is equipped with ample counter space, electrical outlets, a sink & a chair.
 Both rooms are ADA compliant and accessible.

-The airport provides an outdoor pet relief area outside the airport´s baggage claim level.
-The area is well-lit and covered with bark dust.
+Pet Relief Areas at the airport include an outdoor area outside the airport´s baggage claim level (north side).
+The area is well-lit and covered with barkdust.
 Exit the terminal opposite carousel 9 and turn left to the pet relief area adjacent to police and motorcycle parking.
 Animals must be leashed.

-Policies regarding pet travel vary from airline to airline, so contact your airline directly regarding fees, pet carrier guidelines and health requirements.
+Animal Air Travel Policies regarding pet travel vary from airline to airline, so contact your airline directly regarding fees, documentation, pet carrier guidelines and health requirements.
 Several links are provided below for airline-specific pet information.
 Airlines will often allow only a limited number of pets in the cabin of the aircraft, so be sure to call your airline and reserve a space for your pet.

 PDX Bicycle Resources